PMota173/cs50/README.md

 # cs50
-CS50’s Introduction to Computer Science Labs and problem sets solved by me while studying.
+CS50’s Introduction to Computer Science Labs and problem sets solved by me while studying the basics of programming.